e-kibet/AndroidCovid19CaloriesTracker/README.md

 # AndroidCovid19 Calories App

+AndroidCovid19 Calories App is an application for tracking the number of calories he eats everyday

 It is written 100% in Kotlin with both UI and Unit tests

 ## Languages, libraries and tools used